 In this blog, we look at a few high-level factors in determining business value.

 The biggest value generator of any business is the executive management.
-How well they run the business will be a large determinant of the overall business value.
+How well they run the business will be a large determinant of the overall value.
 An effective management board will ensure business to operates effectively even when faced with economic difficulties.
 For example, how agile is the management to look for ways of streamlining, automating or delegating work to ensure continued profitability.
-The skills and experience of staff is also a major part of business value.
+The skills and experience of staff is also a major part of value.
 A loyal team of people who work well together may mean a higher value.

-How complex the operating business structure is will either help or hinder business value.
+How complex the operating business structure is will either help or hinder value.
 A wide-ranging complex business structure may naturally attract pockets of inefficiencies to be lost within a mammoth business organisation.
 This could lead to long-term drain on profitability.
 These may be hard to identify and streamline due to layers of hierarchy or bureaucracy which have entrenched over a long period of time.
 Ensure an agile and appropriate structure compliant with local geographical regulations to add great value to a business.

-Organisational culture can have a huge impact on business value its reputation and brand value.
+Organisational culture can have a huge impact on reputation and brand value.
 A proactive culture of transparency and straight-forward business operations, when staff are encouraged to innovate and bring new ideas, this can help an organisation remain fresh and modern and importantly receptive to the changing market trends.
 When organisations are perceived to have a positive impression for product quality and service, the business is likely to retain customers’ trust and brand value.
-This is turn will ensure profitability and strengthen business value.
+This is turn will ensure profitability and strengthen value.

 Product or service